 It’s a monumental building dating from the 19th century, with quite an interesting history up till now, accompanied with a lot of turmoil.

 The residents formed a collective after it started as a squatted place back in the roaring ’80s when they finally received a permit around ’84 to legally inhabit the building.
 An official renovation of the interior to meet the requirements for living there with an affordable rent started before then.

 If you look closely, you will see that the building’s exterior is in dire need of a lot of TLC.
 Unfortunately the community is still trying and struggling to get things resolved with the party who bought the building from the municipality to get that much needed renovation started.

-There are about 30 people living there, an international crowd working to make a contribution on a social, political, creative and cultural scale, not only in the house but throughout the city as well.
+There are about 30 people living there, an international crowd working to make a contribution on a social, political, creative and cultural scale at the house and in the city.

-Check their FB page for updates on events like the clothes swap every last Wednesday of the month.
+Check their FB page for events like the Open Bar.